stratosphere/stratosphere/docs/0.4/program_execution/local_executor.markdown

 ## Local Executor

-Stratosphere is designed to run on a single machine, even in a single Java Virtual Machine.
+Stratosphere can run on a single machine, even in a single Java Virtual Machine.
 This allows users to test and debug Stratosphere programs (plans) locally.

 ### Maven Dependency

-If you are developing your program in a maven project, you have to add the `stratosphere-clients` module using this dependency:
+If you are developing your program in a Maven project, you have to add the `stratosphere-clients` module using this dependency:

 ```xml
 <dependency>